Mikasatlx/OpenPifPaf_furniture/README.md

 ## Dataset

 This project uses dataset [Keypoint5](http://3dinterpreter.csail.mit.edu/), [Pascal3D+](https://cvgl.stanford.edu/projects/pascal3d.html) and our proposed synthetic dataset for training and evaluation.
-Addtional work has been done to transfrom the original labels into the required COCO format, and combine them together in order to train a model for real-world applications (e.g., mobile furniture indoor localization.)
-Download the furniture dataset with COCO-style labels through the following links, and :
+Addtional work has been done to transfrom the original labels into the required COCO format, and combine them together in order to train a model for real-world applications (e.g., mobile furniture indoor localization).
+Download the [furniture dataset]() with COCO-style labels through this link, and put it in the openpifpaf-furniture-detection folder:

+## Pretrained models

-- Please refer to JAAD documentation to download the dataset.
+Please download the [pretrained models]() from this link.

 ## Interfaces